Nevada state line Clark County signs

 New York

 Many nicknames have been used to refer to New York: in addition to the Big Apple, I have heard The City That Never Sleeps and Gotham — but the one I have heard the most often by far is when New York is simply called “the city.”
-As a person who was born and raised in New York, I have never heard someone ask “which city?” in response — even when used several states away.
+As a person who was born and raised in New York, I have never heard someone ask “which city?” in response — even when used around the world.

 Nevada

-Years ago, I was on business in Carson City, which is the capital city of the state of Nevada — and I was gently chastised for mispronouncing the name of the state: “It’s Ne-VAH-da, not Ne-VOH-da.”
+Years ago, I was on business in Carson City, which is the capital city of the state of Nevada — and I was gently chastised for mispronouncing the name of the state: “It’s Ne-VAD-a, not Ne-VOD-a.”

-These three states are clumped together in the middle of the United States and are not pronounced the way they appear.
-I have heard mi-ZUR-rah, ILL-i-NOY, and AR-ken-saw.
+Missouri, Illinois, and Arkansas are three states that are clumped together in the middle of the United States and are not pronounced the way they appear.
+I have heard mi-ZUR-ruh, ILL-i-NOY, and AR-ken-saw.

-Does that mean that people in south Florida live in the city of my-AM-mah?
+Does that mean that people in south Florida live in the city of my-AM-muh?

 Even weirder is that the name of the Arkansas River is pronounced differently, depending on where you are located.
 I was not surprised when people in the state of Kansas pronounce the name of the river as it appears: AR-kan-sas, as “kansas” is in the name Arkansas.
 In the state of Arkansas, the river has the same pronunciation as the state.